Heading to Savannah, Georgia soon for a long weekend? Here is your tell-all summary of what to do and how to do it.

 Can you say ‘strawberry-lavender jam on homemade blueberry biscuits’?

-I stayed at the Perry Lane Hotel and had a more than exquisite stay.
+During my Savannah trip I stayed in the center of downtown at the Perry Lane Hotel and had a more than exquisite stay.
 Like, the beds held me, hostage, every morning with how comfortable they were, and you can't beat the location being less than 5 minutes walking distance to most public Savannah squares.

 The Drayton Hotel is freshly remodeled and the rooms are beautiful!